Chaim Zhitlowsky: Early activity

 He went to Berlin in 1888 and resumed his study of Jewish history, Marxism and philosophy.
 He was expelled from Germany under the anti-Socialist law, and moved to Zurich.
 He immediately became active, founding the non-partisan "Verein für Wissenschaft und Leben des Jüdischen Volkes," (Association for Science and Life of the Jewish People) for the purpose of inculcating nationalism and socialism among the Jewish masses.
 He engaged in debates between the orthodox and the adherents of the Narodnaya Volya.
 The latter evolved into the Social Revolutionary Party.
 He moved to Bern to study, earning his doctorate in 1892.
 Here, too, he founded an organization similar to the one in Zurich.

 When famine broke out in Russia in 1891, he and Charles Rappaport founded a non-partisan organization to help the afflicted.
 The work was unsuccessful due to political differences between members.

 The London newspaper Freie Welt (Free World) published his translation of two revolutionary poems.
 In 1892, The London Fund for Revolutionary Publication printed his Russian tract A Jew to Jews (Еврей к евреям), under the pseudonym of I. Khisin.
 In his first socialist pamphlet on a Jewish theme, he demanded national as well as civil equality for Jews, articulating his ideas on Judaism in Europe.
 He was also active in an organization which combated the "Society for the Prevention of Cruelty to Animals," which caused controversy and was deemed anti-Semitic for calling Shechita (kosher slaughter of animals) animal cruelty.

 Toward the latter part of 1893, Zhitlowsky, now a Ph.D., aided by Shloyme Rappaport, M. Rosenbaum and several other Russian radicals, founded the Federation of Russian Socialist Revolutionaries Abroad from which later developed the Socialist Revolutionary Party.
 The group opposed dogmatic Marxism.
 The newspaper The Russian Worker, appearing under Zhitlowsky's and Rappaport's editorship, spread propaganda among the masses.
 In 1898 the Verband published Zhitlowsky's theoretical work, Socialism and the Fight for Political Freedom, written under the pen name Gregorovich.
 In this work, he tried to synthesize the three principal currents of the Russian revolutionary movement.
-From time to time, he contributed to several well-known Russian magazines, such as Russkoye Bogastvo (Russian Wealth); articles on Marxism and philosophy in the Jewish—Russian Voskhod; and contributed also to Sozialistische Monatshefte (Socialist Monthly) and Deutsche Worte (German Words).
+From time to time, he contributed to several well-known Russian magazines, such as Russkoye Bogatstvo (Russian Wealth); articles on Marxism and philosophy in the Jewish—Russian Voskhod; and contributed also to Sozialistische Monatshefte (Socialist Monthly) and Deutsche Worte (German Words).